DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Introduction.md

 ### Workspaces
 The following workspaces are available:
 - [EDI Document maintenance](../../CORE/WORKSPACES/EDI%20Document%20maintenance%20workspace.md) - Manage file import and staging record errors.
-These records have not been successfully processed to target D365 document
+These records have not been successfully processed to a target D365 document
 - [EDI Inventory adjustment](../WORKSPACES/EDI%20Inventory%20adjustment.md) - Manage open inventory reconciliations and unposted inventory journal targets created by succesfully processing Inventory adjustment documents

 ## Other